sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/index.rst

 beyond what is available in the documentation, please contact us for further information including costs and conditions.

-We currently have documentation for HTTP based micro-services / endpoints and Python based event handlers.
+We currently have documentation for HTTP-based micro-services / endpoints and Python-based event handlers.
 Please contact us for C / Java code examples or for more HTTP / Python examples.